Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 We didn’t know it at the time, but Samuel’s death set us on the most difficult trek of our lives, one that challenged our connection in marriage.
 Here are specific areas that were rough and how we made it through.

-John and I grieved so differently that an emotional chasm developed, causing us to drift apart.
+John and I grieved our loss so differently that an emotional chasm developed, causing us to drift apart.
 During those first weeks, I deeply resented it when John was able to laugh.
 It seemed as if he were betraying “our” grief.
 One choice we made that first week was to acknowledge that we grieve differently and to try to let each other cope in whichever way worked.

-Glimpse of being on the same page
+Glimpses of being on the same page

 Three months after Sam died, John and I went to the coroner’s inquest.
-This legal inquiry is required when the cause of death is unknown, violent or “unnatural.”
+This legal inquiry is required when the cause of death is unknown, violent, or “unnatural.”
 We knew Sam’s death was an unintentional accident.
 He was in the wrong place.
 Before we went to the inquest, we agreed to write a note to tell the 22-year-old driver we forgave him.
 We wanted it written ahead of time to give to him in case we could not talk to him.
-The young man who drove the car that hit our son was at the inquest.
-After he told the jury what he remembered, he got up to walk out with his father and sister.
-I stood up to give him the card.
-He cried and said he was sorry.
-We cried and hugged him and told him we forgave him.
-Going through this hard thing together was healing for John and me.

-Gift of a getaway
+The gift of a getaway

 Eight months after Sam died, friends let us use their cabin in northern Wisconsin.
 God knew we needed some uninterrupted time together.
-During the long weekend, John told me I had pulled away from him — in every way.
+During the long weekend, John told me I had pulled away from him—in every way.
 He was right.
 This happened because I had no reserves left.
 Our other kids had various needs that pulled at me.
 Grief and sadness zapped my energy.

 We reconnected, but the cycle of drifting apart and coming back together continued.
 I could have prevented some of this cycle by choosing to share my feelings and urging John to open up about his.

-Tears are a gift from God
+Tears are a gift from God when grieving a child’s death

 My heart was very fragile.
 It didn’t take much at all for me to cry.
 I often went for a walk alone after dark when I could weep and pray unseen.
 Tears are part of grieving, and letting the tears flow with my prayers brought healing.

 My tears were always near the surface, but John had a hard time expressing himself.
 I couldn’t understand how John didn’t seem to have anywhere near the grief I felt.
 What helped was that we had the habit of praying together before John went to work.
 Our prayer time often became the time we could and did cry together.
-My life was not anything I imagined — that’s because no one imagines death and constant heartache.
+My life was not anything I imagined—that’s because no one imagines death and constant heartache.

 Journaling